 We’ll update this list weekly with the newest fashion must-haves

-Ermenegildo Zegna’s 2021 winter collection celebrates “(Re)tailoring the modern man” with its virtual fashion show.
+Ermenegildo Zegna’s 2021 winter collection celebrates “(Re)tailoring the modern man”, as you can see in its virtual show here.

-True to its traditional look, the new line is plenty of neutrals and nothing flashy, various shades of beige and nude.
-The softened outerwear fall straight (thanks to the structured lapels) but loose, meant to hide the figure instead of shape it.
-Most come with large pockets perfect for hand-burying.
+True to its traditional look, the new line eschews flashy for plenty of neutrals, such as various shades of beige and nude.
+The softened outerwear fall straight (thanks to the structured lapels) but loose, so as to hide the figure instead of shape it.
+Most also come with large pockets that are perfect for hand-burying.

 The baggy look is perfect for an effortless ‘business chic’, mastering a uniformity that creates structure to an otherwise unstructured outfit.
 This is the brand’s response to the changing work culture in a post-pandemic world, where the office space extends from bedroom to boardroom.

 Toeing the line between glamourised loungewear and casual boardroom-wear, the verdict is that The (Re)set is indeed a reset of the ‘modern man’.
 It’s chic and comfortable; dressing up sportswear with tweed and dressing-down cashmere.

 Lisa Von Tang’s Maison Chi Chi